 Also of interest is that Glen Ridge has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Glen Ridge is that it can take a long time to commute to work.
-In Glen Ridge, the average commute to work is 34.62 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly borough.
-Many of Glen Ridge’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Glen Ridge, however, the average commute to work is quite long.
+On average, people spend 35.28 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 The most common language spoken in Glen Ridge is English.
 Other important languages spoken here include Spanish and French.